attie/crc-reveng/bin/riscos/ReadMe.txt

 Special considerations for RISC OS Select
 =========================================

-Some versions of RISC OS Select, particulally 4.29, will require a patch before the 32bit Shared C Library can be loaded.
-Please note that currently RISCOS Ltd. will be unable to provide support any system while the new CLib is in use.
+Some versions of RISC OS Select, particularly 4.29, will require a patch before the 32bit Shared C Library can be loaded.
+Please note that currently RISCOS Ltd. will be unable to provide support to any system while the new CLib is in use.
 This patch can be applied by copying the !Boot shell in the 'Select_429' directory over the existing !Boot.